mwouts/jupytext/README.md

 ```
 where cell type is either omitted (code cells), or `[markdown]` or  `[raw]`.
 The content of markdown and raw cells is commented out in the resulting script.

 Percent scripts created by Jupytext have a header with an explicit format information.
 The format of scripts with no header is inferred automatically: scripts with at least one `# %%` cell are identified as `percent` scripts.
+Scripts with at least one double percent cell, and an uncommented Jupyter magic command, are identified as `hydrogen` scripts.

 The `percent` format is currently available for Python, Julia, R, Bash, Scheme and C++.
 Open our sample notebook in the `percent` format [here](https://github.com/mwouts/jupytext/blob/master/demo/World%20population.pct.py).